-Upon embarkation, we will complete registration and unpack our luggage as we meet the rest of the crew and other guests.
+Upon embarkation, we will complete registration and unpack our luggage as we meet the rest of the crew.
 We will depart the marina at around 4pm and set sail towards Poros.

 We will dock at port after dinner and have some free time to walk up to the lighthouse, enjoy an ice cream (which is a must!), have a drink by the sea or just take a stroll and stretch our sea legs on land.

 We will all be back onboard by midnight, like Cinderella, so the Captain can set sail to our next stop.